What is RegEx?

 RegEx (regular expression) is a programming syntax for matching patterns in text.
-In Vulgar, RegEx can be implemented in the custom spelling option to mimic the spelling idiosyncrasies of natural languages.
+In Vulgar, RegEx can be used in the custom spelling option to mimic the spelling idiosyncrasies of natural languages.
 It can also be used in the illegal combinations field to prohibit combinations of phonemes, and in custom affix rules to create more complex sound changes.

 Replace a symbol at the beginning or end of a word